mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_vmem_protect_limit"></a>gp\_vmem\_protect\_limit

-Sets the amount of memory \(in number of MBs\) that all `postgres` processes of an active segment instance can consume.
+When resource queue-based or resource-group based resource management is active, the parameter sets the amount of memory \(in number of MBs\) that all `postgres` processes of an active segment instance can consume.
 If a query causes this limit to be exceeded, memory will not be allocated and the query will fail.
 Note that this is a local parameter and must be set for every segment in the system \(primary and mirrors\).
 When setting the parameter value, specify only the numeric value.
 For example, to specify 4096MB, use the value `4096`.
 Do not add the units `MB` to the value.

 To prevent over-allocation of memory, these calculations can estimate a safe `gp_vmem_protect_limit` value.